 Islanders: Alternate Jersey Mystery

-Are the New York Islanders giving up on their new black third jersey already?
+updated There was some question back in May over whether the New York Islanders were already giving up on their new third jersey.

-I thought that seemed pretty strange considering the jersey just launched in November.
+It seemed pretty strange considering the jersey just launched last November.
 And league rules mentioned in that post say teams have to use them for three years before they give them up.
 (Of course Buffalo dropped theirs after just two.)

-Could it possibly be that this jersey was so hated by fans who refused to buy them that the Isles are ready to throw in the towel?
-If Reebok and the NHL aren't cashing in, I could see them allowing this one to be retired early.
+Could it possibly be that this jersey was so hated by fans that the Isles were ready to throw in the towel?
+If Reebok and the NHL weren't cashing in, I could see them allowing this one to be retired early.

-UPDATE 5/10 We already have an update on this story.
-On Wednesday morning, the Islanders replied to a fan on Twitter questioning whether the black jersey was going away.
+On May 9, the Islanders replied to a fan on Twitter questioning whether the black jersey was going away.
 They said, "The Isles will wear their black 3rd jerseys during the 2012-13 season."

 I have no reason to doubt an official team tweet, so it seems like this "TBD" business was merely an error on the part of Reebok.
 So if you like the black jersey, you're in luck.
 If you hate it, well, sorry.

-According to Reebok, the Tampa Bay Lightning may be replacing their third jersey in 2012.
+updated Back in May, signs from Reebok pointed to the Tampa Bay Lightning replacing their third jersey in 2012.

 Those retail planning documents I've been referencing show a nice, big "TBD" where the Bolts' extra sweater should be displayed.